osxi/osxi.github.io/_posts/2015-10-18-inline-react-styles-using-the-jsx-spread-operator.markdown

 We covered one of many (and seemingly controversial) techniques used to implement reusable styles in React components.
 Personally, I think inline styling via Plain Old Javascript Objects seems to be the way to go.

-Using this technique with your styles, defining styles in ES6 modules, and recycling common styles using the JSX Spread Operator as a sort of mixin seems like it would result in fairly clean and readable React components in your projects.
+By factoring style objects out into ES6 modules and recycling common CSS properties using the JSX Spread Operator as a sort of mixin seems like it would result in fairly clean and readable React components in your projects as they scale up in size.

 [react_statics]: https://facebook.github.io/react/docs/component-specs.html#statics
 [es6_spread]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator